The Pseudomorph-Scale (PMS)

-We are currently developing the “Pseudomorph Scale”, a 32 item self-report scale to measure the level of consciousness of individuals and organizations..
+We are currently developing the “Pseudomorph Scale”, a 30 item self-report scale to identify bias in worldviews/reality constructs of individuals, teams and organizations.

 If you are interested in collaboration, please drop us a note, or sign up for our newsletter to become a beta-tester.